tcoile/GroveStreetCemetery/README.md

 # grove_street
-The final project has been deployed [here](https://grove-street-cemetery-tour.herokuapp.com/) -- the application falls asleep after a few minutes, so when first loading the page be prepared to wait a bit.
+The final project has been deployed [here](https://grove-street-cemetery-tour.herokuapp.com/) and is designed for use on a phone -- the application falls asleep after a few minutes, so when first loading the page be prepared to wait a bit.
 To set up the code on your own computer, follow the instructions below.

 ## Project setup
 1. Download this repository.